AudiovisualMetadataPlatform/iul-linto-stt/nemo/README.md

 #### STREAMING_PAUSE_FOR_FINAL environment variable

-The `STREAMING_PAUSE_FOR_FINAL` value will depend on your type of speech.
+The `STREAMING_PAUSE_FOR_FINAL` is the amount of silence needed to output a final result.
 If the model has punctuations, it will only help to output a final, otherwise it is the main way to output finals.
+You may want to adjust it depending on your speech type.

 #### PUNCTUATION_MODEL environment variable

 If you use a model that outputs lower-case text without punctuations, you can specify a recasepunc model (which must be in version 0.4 at least).
+It will adds punctuations to the final results only.
 Some recasepunc models trained on [Common Crawl](http://data.statmt.org/cc-100/) are available on [recasepunc](https://github.com/benob/recasepunc/releases/) for the following the languages:
 * French
   * [fr.24000](https://github.com/benob/recasepunc/releases/download/0.4/fr.24000)